viniciusgerevini/shromp/docs/en/1-introduction/index.md

 ## Browsing your docs locally

 You will want to host these docs in a webserver so you can see them in action.
-For local development, I recommend using the `http-server` package which makes hosting static files a breeze.
+For local development, I recommend using the `http-server` package, which makes hosting static files a breeze.

 ```console